The case against Zimmerman: Far from clear, undercut by blunder

 The jury must decide whether to believe Zimmerman, and because prosecutors failed to object to one question on cross-examination, the jury learned that the lead police detective found Zimmerman’s story credible.

 Sanford Police Investigator Chris Serino, who interrogated Zimmerman, told the jury he concluded the defendant was either telling the truth or was a pathological liar.
-At that point lead defense attorney Mark O‘Mara asked, “Do you think he was telling the truth?”
+That’s when lead defense attorney Mark O‘Mara asked, “Do you think he was telling the truth?”

 Prosecutors should have objected to the question, analysts said, but they remained silent.